Yeerongpilly

 An assessment of population growth drivers in Yeerongpilly reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the estimated population of the Yeerongpilly statistical area (SA2) is around 2,296.
-This figure reflects an increase of 263 people since the 2021 Census, which reported a population of 2,033.
-The change was inferred from AreaSearch's estimation of the resident population at 2,295 following examination of the latest ERP data release by the ABS in June 2024 and an additional 47 validated new addresses since the Census date.
-This results in a density ratio of 1,183 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-The Yeerongpilly (SA2) experienced a population growth rate of 12.9% between the 2021 Census and November 2025, exceeding both the SA3 area's growth rate of 9.3% and the national average during this period.
-This growth was primarily driven by overseas migration, contributing approximately 53.0% of overall population gains.
+As of Feb 2026, the estimated population of Yeerongpilly is around 2,296, reflecting a 12.9% increase since the 2021 Census which reported a population of 2,033.
+This growth was inferred from AreaSearch's resident population estimate of 2,295 based on latest ERP data release by ABS (June 2024) and an additional 46 validated new addresses since the Census date.
+The suburb's population density is 1,183 persons per square kilometer, in line with averages seen across locations assessed by AreaSearch.
+Yeerongpilly's growth exceeded the SA3 area average of 9.3% and the national average, making it a growth leader in the region.
+Overseas migration contributed approximately 53.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.

 Frequently Asked Questions - Population